johanamagnusson/hpc_tma881/assignment1/report.markdown

     jbe .L4
     call    clock
 ```
-Here, we can see that we doesn't make any movq or movl in the loop, which is good.
-The only thing really taking time is the initially moq and movl, and then the actual loop with addq and compare.
+Here we can see that we don't make any movq or movl in the loop which is good.
+The only thing that really takes time is the initial movq and movl, and then the actual loop with addq and compare.

-Now, for the best ones, -O2, -O3 and -Os, the assembler code around call clock all look the same:
+Now for the best ones, -O2, -O3 and -Os, the assembler code around call clock all look the same:

 ```
 .L2: